Eyevinn/toolbox/README.md

-  --workdir WORKDIR      specify a working directory, default is /mnt --framerate FRAMERATE  output framerate (DEFAULT 25fps) --withtc               burn in local timecode in video
+  --workdir WORKDIR      specify a working directory, default is /mnt --framerate FRAMERATE  output framerate (DEFAULT 25fps) --withtc               burn in local timecode in video --withaudio            adds a test tone on the audio track
 ```

 To test this locally on your computer (Mac + VLC) assuming the file to loop is called IN.mp4 and in your working directory